Bonis98/OAuth2-server/README.md

 <a id='url-client'></a>
 ### Client registration

 The request to register a client is one of the simplest requiring a GET on the URL `/client`.
-The server will send back a form to compile with the redirect URI and the grant types.
+The Server will send back a form to compile with the redirect URI and the grant types.
 Grant types must be specified as a set of semicolon separated values, as an example: `authorization_code;refresh_token;` is a valid string.
 Server will validate the form and send back a `client_id` and a `client_secret`.